NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 So we solve the problem by only permitting zero sized subobjects of types that are themselves declared stateless.
 That way, we know that the user expects such types to alias.
 This also means that stateless types can only have subobjects of other stateless types (lest they be able to lose identity as well).

 This solves the unique identity problem by forcing the user to explicitly specify when it is OK to lose unique identity.
 However, it fails to solve the general problem of people using EBO as a means for having a zero sized subobject.
-They will continue to do so, as the set of `stateless` declared objects will always be smaller than the set of PST types that qualify for EBO.
+They will continue to do so, as the set of `stateless` declared objects will always be smaller than the set of empty layout types that qualify for EBO.

 ### Explicitly forbid the problem cases